ubilabs/geocomplete/README.md

 });
 ```

-* `map` - Might be a selector, an jQuery object or a DOM element.
+* `map` - Might be a selector, a jQuery object or a DOM element.
 Default is `false` which shows no map.
 * `details` - The container that should be populated with data.
 Defaults to `false` which ignores the setting.
 * `bindToMap` - Whether to snap geocode search to map bounds.
 Default: `true`
 * `detailsAttribute` - The attribute's name to use as an indicator.
 Default: `"name"`